-Create a Revocable Living Trust to Avoid Probate
+Create a Revocable Living Trust

 A revocable living trust can be one of the best ways to avoid probate.
 By placing your assets in the revocable trust, you personally no longer own those assets.
 The trust now owns them.
-So upon your death, the assets in the trust are not subject to probate.
+So upon your death, the assets in the trust are not subject to estate administration.
 Your trust controls the distribution of those assets much like a will would.
-Be careful though, the only way the revocable trust effectively works to bypass probate is if your assets are properly titled in the name of the trust.
+Be careful though, the only way the revocable trust effectively works to avoid probate is if your assets are properly titled in the name of the trust.

 Make Real Estate Joint Property

 If you have real estate in your name only, at your death that property becomes an estate asset.
 So what can you do with that property to ensure it stays outside of the estate?
 If you are married, re-deed the property into both you and your spouse's names as “tenants by the entirety”.
 This legal form of titling property applies only to married couples and allows your spouse to directly inherit the property upon your death through an automatic right of survivorship.

 If you are not married, good news, you can still title property with a right of survivorship, but this type of ownership is called “joint tenancy” or “tenants in common with a right of survivorship.”
 So if you and another family member or friend own property together with a right of survivorship and you pass away, your friend inherits the property to exclusion of everyone else.
 The property would not be counted as an estate asset.

 Name Beneficiaries on Accounts